 Our lead product candidate, TNX-102, is a new optimized dosage form of cyclobenzaprine.
 TNX-102 is being developed for the management of FM.
 FM is a CNS condition that is characterized by diffuse musculoskeletal pain, increased pain sensitivity, fatigue and disturbed sleep.
 Cyclobenzaprine is the active pharmaceutical ingredient of two FDA approved and widely prescribed muscle relaxant products: Flexeril®, an immediate-release form, marketed by the McNeil Specialty Pharmaceuticals division of Johnson & Johnson, and Amrix®, a controlled release form marketed by Cephalon.
 Generic copies of Flexeril (cyclobenzaprine in the immediate-release form) are available and many patients receive a generic when their physician prescribes Flexeril.
 Likewise, generic copies of Amrix are also available.
 According to a study conducted by Frost & Sullivan on our behalf relating to the FM market in the United States ("Frost and Sullivan"), the immediate-release dose form of cyclobenzaprine is widely used off-label to treat FM.
 We are working to optimize the dose and formulation of TNX-102 to treat FM safely and effectively.
 We plan to subject TNX-102 to the strict testing required for FDA approval, which we believe will take at least four years and significant clinical studies.
-We have conducted an initial study of TNX-102 and a comparative pharmacokinetic and bioavailability study.
+We have conducted an initial study of TNX-102 and are currently undertaking a comparative pharmacokinetic and bioavailability study, of which the clinical phase was completed by the end of 2011, and the analysis of the subjects' blood samples will be completed in the first half of 2012.
 If TNX-102 is ultimately approved by the FDA for the management of FM, we believe it will be adopted by physicians and reimbursed by managed care companies.